Pros and Cons of Silicone Rubber

 Tear strength

 One of the major disadvantages of silicone rubber is its poor tear strength.
-This can be improved with the addition of other ingredients, but it doesn’t naturally offer strength or abrasion resistance, so the application needs to be carefully assessed for the suitability of silicone as a solution.
+This can be improved by adding other ingredients, but it doesn’t naturally offer strength or abrasion resistance.
+Hence, the application needs to be carefully assessed to determine the suitability of silicone as a solution.

 Cost

-Another disadvantage of silicone elastomers is that as a premium product they can come with a similarly premium price tag compared to some other rubber materials.
+Another disadvantage of silicone elastomers is that, as a premium product, they can come with a premium price tag, similar to some other rubber materials.
 However, this initial outlay is often offset by improvements in uptime and quality control.
-Again, speaking to a specialist like Martin’s Rubber will enable you to gain a clearer understanding of silicone’s ROI with regards to your specific application.
+Again, speaking to a specialist like Martin’s Rubber will enable you to gain a clearer understanding of silicone’s ROI with regard to your specific application.

-Like all materials, silicone has its benefits and shortcomings.
-Despite some of its more impressive qualities, it certainly isn’t applicable for every application.
-To find out more about the benefits of silicone or to discuss how our rubber moulding services can support your application requirements in more detail, speak to one of our friendly and knowledgeable experts here at Martin’s Rubber.
+To learn more about the benefits of silicone or to discuss how our rubber moulding services can support your application requirements in more detail, contact us and speak to one of our friendly experts here at Martin’s Rubber.
 They will be only too happy to offer their advice and guidance.